Add and manage graphics

 2 Add a figure containing sub-figures

-• Now, select a sub-figure to add in this figure and click on the Insert button.
-The first sub-figure is added.
-Click on the LAYOUT edit icon to select an appropriate layout: 1X2, 2X1, 1X3 or 2X2.
-Once done, from the context menu of the figure, select Add sub figure, select a sub-figure, and click on the Insert button.
-Repeat the last step to add more sub figures
+• From the context menu of the figure, select Add sub figure, select a sub-figure, and click on the Insert button.
+Repeat this last step to add more sub figures.

 3 Add an image

-• To add an image in the text that is not a formal figure (i.e. it does not have a number or a title), click on Graphics from the INSERT menu and choose Image
+• To add an image in the text that is not a formal figure (i.e. it does not have a number or a title), select Graphics from the INSERT menu and choose Image:

 4 Add an inline image

-• To add a small image that is inline with the text click on Graphics from the INSERT menu and choose Inline Image
+• To add a small image that is inline with the text select Graphics from the INSERT menu and choose Inline Image:

 • The image will appear as a small icon inside your text.